mojaloop/documentation/contributors-guide/frequently-asked-questions.md

   And the status of the pod pi3-kafka-0 is still on CrashLoopBackOff.
   I am using a vps on ubuntu 16.04 with RAM 12GB, 2vCores, 2.4GHz, Rom 50GB at OVH for the deployment.

-Increased RAM to 24 MB and CPU to 4 resolved the issues.
+Increased RAM to 24 GB and CPU to 4 resolved the issues.
 Appears to be a timeout on Zookeeper due depletion of available resources, resulting in the services shutting down.

 #### 13. Why am I getting an error when we try to create new DFSP using Admin?